jeffreylanters/unity-nest-utilities-client/README.md

 ## Getting started

 Creating a service for your resource is as simple as creating a new class and extending the crud service followed by some basic parameters and your model's type.
+Every resource gets their own Service.

 ```csharp
 using ElRaccoone.NestUtilitiesClient;